cboettig/ews-review/manuscript-w-refs.md

 accompanied by reliable detection of EWS, at least when sufficient data sampling, replicates, and controls are available.

-Carpenter et al. (2011) provide an even more ambitious example, in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
+Carpenter et al. (2011) provide a larger-scale example in which a lake ecosystem is manipulated towards a sudden transition through the introduction of a predator, while a neighboring experimental lake provides a control.
 In this and similar lake systems, bifurcation is thought to be driven in part by trophic interactions where adult fish prey on the competitors of their juveniles (Carpenter and Kitchell 1996, Walters2001; Carpenter et al. 2008) which leads to a saddle-node bifurcation.
 While the underlying dynamics of a whole lake